python-apps/Polynonmial-Solver/docs/readme.md

-# Polynomial Solver

-this is the website for applicance Polynomial solver
+This is the website for applicance Polynomial solver